 The torque tightening method utilises the relationship between applied torque and preload induced in the fastener.
 The relationship is dependent on both geometry and effective coefficients of friction at the "under head" bearing region and in the threads.

 Coefficient of Utilisation

-The size and strength class of fasteners should be chosen taking into account the coefficient of utilization.
+The size and strength class of fasteners is chosen taking into account the coefficient of utilization.
 This is the maximum pretension stress divided by the yield stress of the fastener material,